AdaCore/gnatstudio/docs/users_guide/projects.rst

 GPS doesn't attempt to automatically guess what it should use, so you must specify it if you want the VCS operations to be available to you.

-The two actions `Log checker` and `File checker` are the name and location of programs to be run just prior an actual commit of the files in the Version Control System.
+The two actions :guilabel:`Log checker` and :guilabel:`File checker` are the name and location of programs to be run just prior an actual commit of the files in the Version Control System.
 These should be used for instance if you wish to enforce style checks before a file is actually made available to other developers in your team.

 If left blank, no program will be run.

 .. _Source_Directories_Selection: